Jestersly/Trade_Tool_Treasury/README.md

 ## **🃏Own Opinion🃏**

-I think these data streams will give you alternative informations, which can affect your trading decisions a lot.
-Trading with the smart money gets a lot easier and the cumulative trade summary gives you a good alternative way to interpret the changes that happen over time.
-The funding rates are especially important if you trade with contracts but give you also information about the behaviour in the spot market
+I think these data streams will give you detailed alternative information, which can affect your trading decisions a lot.
+Trading with the smart money gets a lot easier.
+You will gain a bird's view over the ocean of cryptocurrencies.
+Swim with the Stream of the big fishes and not based on chart formations.
+The funding rates are significant if you trade with contracts but give you also information about the behaviour in the spot market.
+This information can also be used to build algorithmic trading bots around it (buy if some 40,000,000$ Whale bought or something like this)